 - Not a Morning Person: If Scarlett doesn't get enough sleep, she is implied to be significantly closer to her canon psycho version.

 - Pervert Revenge Mode: When Duncan tries to grope her, Scarlett tells him she got revenge on one Topher, the last man who touched her inappropriately, by framing him to the Mob and letting them do the dirty work.Scarlett: That was four years ago.
 He hasn't been heard from since.

 Beth, the wannabe.
 Also called "the nerd girl" and "the farm girl".

-Shipper on Deck: One of the reasons that Cody and Noah ally with each other is to help get them hooked up with the girls that they're crushing on.
+- Shipper on Deck: One of the reasons why Cody and Noah ally with each other is to help get them hooked up with the girls they are crushing on.

 D.J., the soft-hearted brickhouse.
 Also called "the gentle giant".